-Here’s What Goes on Your Wedding Website That Can't Go on the Invites
+10 Essential Details to Put on Your Wedding Website That Can't Go on Invitations

-Wedding invitations (and save-the-dates) are still no place for your registry information, since it's not mandatory for guests to give you a gift.
+Wedding invitations (and save-the-dates) are still no place for your registry information since it's not mandatory for guests to give you a gift.
 Leave all implied gift requests to your site so it doesn't look like you're expecting presents off the bat.
-With the The Knot All-In-One Registry, you can sync your registry to your website in no time.
-Your guests will have no trouble finding links to your registry retailers, newlywed or honeymoon fund and preferred philanthropies.
+With The Knot Registry, you can easily sync your wedding registry to your website.
+Your guests will have no trouble finding your wish list, newlywed or honeymoon fund or preferred philanthropies.

 2. Adults-Only Announcements

 Not including any kids on the guest list?
 That's fine.
 Some couples would prefer to host an adults-only wedding, but avoid direct mentions on your official invites.
 (Instead, address the outer envelope of each invitation to exactly who it's meant for.
 For example, write "Mr. and Mrs. Smith," not "The Smith Family.")
 Your wedding website is the place to announce you're keeping the party a grown-up affair—or that, if you are inviting children, you'll be hiring a babysitter or other accommodations and activities to keep them occupied.